tcotten-scrypted/network-simulator-random-assignment/README.md

 # Network Task Distribution Simulator (Random Assignment)

-This project is a network task distribution simulator designed to evaluate the performance of a distributed network under varying load conditions.
-The simulator distributes tasks randomly across a network of nodes, allowing for replicated workloads and nodes capable of handling multiple simultaneous jobs.
-The execution time for each task is constant.
+A network simulator designed for emulating random assignment of tasks under varying load conditions.
+The simulator allows for replicated workloads and nodes capable of handling multiple simultaneous jobs.
+Execution times for each task are constant for simplicity.

+Frames can be executed one after another to simulate a constant load over time to discover bottlenecks and failure points, and the simulation can be re-run over multiple iterations to average the results from each.

-The simulator is designed specifically to test random assignment of workloads rather than rely on orchestrators or communication strategies between nodes.
+This simulator demonstrates workload distirbution in an environment lacking orchestrators or communication strategies (such as a gossip protocol) between nodes.

-## Attributes

-- **Random Task Assignment**: Tasks are assigned randomly to nodes in the network.
-- **Replicated Workloads**: Each task can be replicated across multiple nodes (`k`).
-- **Simultaneous Jobs**: Each node can handle multiple tasks simultaneously (`m`).
-- **Constant Execution Time**: The execution time for each task is fixed (`t`).

-## How It Works

-The simulator distributes tasks randomly among nodes and simulates the execution of these tasks over a specified number of frames.
-It provides insights into the network's capacity to handle tasks and the growth patterns of task queues under different load conditions.

 ### Key Concepts